ADVERTISEMENT

 strictly be given to candidates who have effectively managed USAID projects.

-to be sent include:
+to be sent include

-- Application
+• Application

 letter addressed to the Executive Director;

-- Curriculum
+• Curriculum

-vitae including at least three contact persons (former supervisors); - Copies
+vitae including at least three contact persons (former supervisors);

-of degrees; - Copies
+of degrees;

-of professional certificates; - Copy
+of professional certificates;

 of ID card or passport.